 In most cases, taxes apply to a specific individual and cover the duration of a tax period, generally one year.
-However, in the case of property tax, which only applies to property that a taxpayer owns, government tax agencies or sellers may allow eligible individuals to save money by paying prorated taxes.
+However, in the case of property tax, which only applies to real estate that a taxpayer owns, government tax agencies or sellers may allow eligible individuals to save money by paying prorated taxes.
+Proration is the act of dividing the full year's taxes by a portion of time, for example, by the number of days in which the homeowner actually owns the property.
+It's common in real estate closings where the buyer and seller split (prorate) the property tax bill for the portion of the tax year they owned, or will own, the property.

 Prorating any payment, including taxes, involves dividing the full amount due by a portion of a period of time.
 For example, a $100 tax bill that covers one year would have a prorated six month value of $50 and a prorated 8 month value of $66.67.
 Prorated taxes can only occur when a taxpayer's liability reduces for some reason; in the following tax year, the taxpayer will be responsible for paying the full amount.